Canonical Vielbeins for General Relativity: D + 1 Decomposition and Constraint Analysis: Introduction

+The Hamiltonian formulation played an important role in the early days of trying to quantise general relativity \cite{Schwinger:1963,DeWitt:1967yk}.
+Although Arnowitt, Deser and Misner were not the first to write down the modern $D{+}1$-decomposition,\footnote{The important work of Rosenfeld \cite{Rosenfeld:1940}, Bergmann and Anderson \cite{Bergmann:1949zz,Anderson:1951ta}, and Dirac \cite{Dirac:1958sc, Dirac:1958jc} is often overlooked.} their work is among the most cited references, which has led to the widespread use of the name ``ADM decomposition´´ and ``ADM variables´´.
+However, we will use the more author-neutral $D{+}1$-decomposition.

-An early treatment of spacetime decomposition of the vielbein form of the Einstein–Hilbert action was presented separately by Schwinger \cite{Schwinger:1963} and Kibble \cite{Kibble:1963}, and followed by a paper by Isham and Deser \cite{Deser:1976ay}, but their derivations are somewhat terse and incomplete.
-With modernised notation and understanding, the formalism has been developed further in too many articles and across different communities to cite, but some details are often glossed over in the literature, and, while not necessarily affecting the final outcome, some intermediate steps lack details or are sometimes incorrect.
-Some of the technical details were pointed out by Henneaux \cite{Henneaux:1978wlm,Henneaux:1983vi} but seem to have been forgotten or ignored.
-We aim to fill some of these holes by a detailed derivation of the vielbein form and identification of the symmetry operators.
+An early treatment of spacetime decomposition of the vielbein form of the Einstein–Hilbert action was presented separately by Schwinger \cite{Schwinger:1963} and Kibble \cite{Kibble:1963}, and was followed by a paper by Isham and Deser \cite{Deser:1976ay}, but their derivations are somewhat terse and incomplete.
+With modernised notation and understanding, the formalism has been developed further in many works across different communities-- too many to cite exhaustively here.
+Some details are often glossed over in the literature, and, while not necessarily affecting the final outcome, some intermediate steps lack detail or are sometimes incorrect.
+Some of the technical details were pointed out by Henneaux \cite{Henneaux:1978wlm,Henneaux:1983vi}, but appear to have been largely overlooked.
+We aim to fill some of these gaps by a detailed derivation of the vielbein form and identification of the symmetry generators.

+While often very convenient and geometrically well motivated, we will avoid the language of forms and frame bundles, primarily for pedagogical reasons; we will not provide a detailed account of the geometry or formal mathematical details on vielbeins, which is well covered in the literature.
+Similarly, the geometric foliation of spacetime into the $D{+}1$ formulation is well understood and covered pedagogically elsewhere, e.g. \cite{bojowald:2010, Gourgoulhon:2007ue}.
+Instead, we will take a straightforward field theory perspective, where we encode the metric degrees of freedom in a new field which happens to be a vielbein.